alexander-demicev/mini-hackathon-pt1/beginners/Worst divider.md

 Given the number n.
 Find such its divisor d (the number n and the unit itself are considered divisors of the number n) that any other divisor c of the number n is better than d.

-The first line of the input file INPUT.TXT contains an integer n (1 ≤ n ≤ 105000).
+INPUT contains an integer n (1 ≤ n ≤ 105000).

-In the output file OUTPUT.TXT output the answer to the problem.
+OUTPUT output the answer to the problem.